 If there is one country that completely exceeded my expectations, that would be Vietnam.
-Hanoi surprised me by its vibrant culture and by its streets full of charisma.
-It is undoubtedly, one hundred percent, a must-visit destination in South East Asia.
+Hanoi surprised me with its vibrant culture and its streets full of charisma.
+It is undoubtedly, one hundred percent a must-visit destination in South East Asia.

 But, the day I went to Hanoi changed everything.
 I realized that we differ so much in culture.
 Yes, it is the culture that makes you a foreigner to a place where people look exactly like you.